TH3W0RKsh0P/Octagon-Policy-Editor/README.md

 >**WE ARE NOT RESPONSIBLE FOR ANY DAMAGES OR ISSUES THIS CAUSES TO YOUR DEVICE, NOR IS MERCURYWORKSHOP.**

 This is to my friend who took everything from Octagon, and so called "Updated" it, to have no "AI Slop".
 If you seriously think grammar and using a bunch of echos means you used AI, then you should really consider taking some coding classes.
-For anyone wanting to check out the "No AI Slop" version, go ahead and look at the committs: All that was really "Updated" were the echos and what he thinks is "grammar".
+For anyone wanting to check out the "No AI Slop" version, go ahead and look at the commmits: All that was really "Updated" were the echos and what he thinks is "grammar".
 (All he really did was change "based off of" to "based on"..